Juhyung8371/AI-ML-CV-Projects/README.md

 <img src="https://github.com/Juhyung8371/AI-Projects/blob/main/Genetic%20Algorithm/Smart%20Flappybird/readme_image/after.gif?raw=true">

 [Smart FlappyBird](https://github.com/Juhyung8371/AI-Projects/tree/main/Genetic%20Algorithm/Smart%20Flappybird) project aims to make an AI that learns how to play Flappy Bird using a genetic algorithm.
-It involves common machine learning concepts like model design, data preprocessing, and hyperparameter tuning, and genetic algorithm-specific techniques like fitness function engineering, elitism, and genetic diversity management.
+It involves common machine learning concepts like model design, data preprocessing, hyperparameter tuning, and genetic algorithm-specific techniques like fitness function engineering, elitism, and genetic diversity management.

+## *Work in progress*

+Maintaining a balanced environment within a fish tank is an intricate task, often presenting challenges for both novice and experienced aquarists.
+Fish tank care encompasses a spectrum of challenges, requiring a keen understanding of water quality, species compatibility, overall tank conditions, etc. Inexperienced hobbyists may struggle to identify subtle signs of issues in their fish tanks.

+I am developing the
+[Fish Tank Doctor](https://github.com/Juhyung8371/AI-Projects/tree/main/Generative%20AI/Fish%20Tank%20Doctor), an AI-powered fish tank diagnosis tool, to empower inexperienced fish keepers to overcome these challenges with precision and ease.
+Leveraging the capabilities of machine learning and computer vision, this tool stands as a reliable companion in the quest for fish-keeping mastery.
+It can offer a comprehensive analysis of visual cues and provide tailored insights into the tank's conditions.